hariv3114/Emerills-at-Pioneer-Square/README.md

 # Node FOOD ITEMS App

-A single page application built on MEAN stack aligning to a simple interactive application at a restaurant table.
+A single page application built on MEAN stack aligning to a simple interactive billing application at a restaurant table.

 Node provides the RESTful API.
 Angular provides the frontend and accesses the API.
 MongoDB persists the data.